Anxiety buffer disruption theory: Extent of trauma exposure and PTSD symptom severity

-105 students of the University of Abidjan took the Post-Traumatic Stress Checklist-Civilian Version and then an opinion survey on the civil war in Côte d'Ivoire.
-Last, they took part in a word-completion task designed to measure their accessibility of death-related thoughts.
-This study, unlike previous studies related to terror management theory, looked at the subjects' thoughts of death as related to the war, a specific traumatic event.

-In the control condition, where subjects were asked to talk about their anxiety related to their worst exam, death thought accessibility was lower for those with higher levels of PTSD.
-This suggests that people with strong PTSD repress thoughts of death.
-But when mortality was made salient, it provoked a marked increase in death thought accessibility for those with high PTSD.
-The results indicate that the anxiety buffer of death thought suppression under normal circumstances failed when subjects were reminded of the traumatic event.

-A second experiment was conducted with 197 students of the University of Ajidjan where they evaluated exposure (proximity) to a traumatic event.
+An experiment was conducted with 197 students of the University of Ajidjan where they evaluated exposure (proximity) to a traumatic event.
 In this case, it was geographical location to the civil war.
 The researchers hypothesized that subjects who lived where the fighting was more constant and intense would be more likely to increase their PTSD reports when mortality was made salient.
 Those who lived in an area of less conflict should not increase their reports of PTSD.
 As a form of defensive denial, the researchers predicted they might report lower levels of symptoms.
 As expected, subjects who had more exposure to war reported greater PTSD symptoms in the mortality salience condition.